 MCO's shall determine the amount of the per diem retainer payment, which shall be sufficient to accomplish the purpose of providing a reasonable probability of retaining the worker for the member.

-All workers must comply with the Training and Documentation Standards for Supportive Home Care and In-Home Respite Care.
+All workers and agencies must comply with the Training and Documentation Standards for Supportive Home Care.